 A person should contact a doctor right away if they experience:

-Sedation is the standard of care for colonoscopies in the U.S. However, some doctors perform the procedure without sedation at a patient’s request or because of the potential risks associated with sedation.
+The USPSTF highlights sedation in its clinician recommendations.
+However, some doctors may perform the procedure without sedation at a patient’s request or because of the potential risks associated with sedation.

 Sedation adds another variable to the procedure and requires someone to monitor the patient for complications.
-This increases the resources needed for colonoscopy procedures and the risk of complications.
-However, the overall risk of complications remains very low.
+This increases the resources necessary for colonoscopies and the risk of complications.
+However, the overall risk of complications remains low.

 Knowing someone’s concerns can help a doctor identify the best way to perform the procedure.